-For some foods and additives there are contradictory information about the compatibility:
+For some foods and additives there is contradictory information about compatibility:

 The additive citric acid (E330) is a very common ingredient in all kinds of foods, mostly as an acidifier.
 The name may cause confusion, so let us be clear here first: This is NOT about lemon juice or juice of other citrus fruit, but about a chemically pure substance, which the chemist also calls 2-Hydroxypropane-1,2,3-tricarboxylic acid.
 It is industrially produced in a bioreactor with the aid of moulds (Aspergillus niger) by fermenting sugary raw materials.
 This is usually done with molasses or maize.
 From lemons or other citrus fruits one could isolate also citric acid theoretically, however, this is not usual.
 Citric acid is also a very important metabolic product which occurs naturally in every living being and thus in almost every food.
-High amounts can be found particularly in fruits, in addition, in mushrooms or even in milk this substance occurs.
+High amounts can be found particularly in fruits.
+In addition, this substance also occurs in mushrooms or even in milk.

-On histamine websites, in books, Internet forums and in experience reports, which we receive, the opinion dominates, that citric acid is incompatible, partly even in smallest quantities.
-On the other hand we know many (also very sensitive) persons concerned, which tolerate this material also in large quantities without any problems.
+On histamine websites, in books, Internet forums and in experience reports, which we receive, the general opinion is that citric acid is incompatible.
+Some persons say thatit provokes adverse reactions in them even in smallest quantities.
+On the other hand we know many (also very sensitive) persons concerned, which tolerate this ingredient also in large quantities without any problems.
 Therefore, we cannot yet conclusively classify E330 as compatible or incompatible.
-Here are a few explanation attempts:
+Here are a few possible explanations:

 - Citric acid is a very central metabolite that occurs in all organisms.
-Since prehistoric times, humans have also been feeding it in large quantities.
-This actually makes it unlikely that the same substance, when used as an additive, will be incompatible.
+Since prehistoric times, humans have also been eating it in large quantities.
+This makes it unlikely that the same substance, when used as an additive, will be incompatible.

 - Citric acid is produced with the aid of moulds (Aspergillus niger).
-In the final product, traces of mold allergens could perhaps still be contained, so that individual affected persons react to it because of a (perhaps still unrecognized) mold allergy.
+In the final product, traces of mould allergens could perhaps still be contained, so that individual affected persons react to it because of a (perhaps still unrecognized) mould allergy.
 This would also explain why some people allegedly react to small amounts with very severe symptoms.

 - Citric acid is produced by fermentation.
 Fermentation processes usually produce histamine and other biogenic amines.
 On the other hand, the citric acid is purified and the isolated end product is usually crystalline with a very high degree of purity, so that no impurities in problematic amounts would be expected.
 Perhaps cheap material is being adulterated here and there by saving a few cleaning steps?

 - Some affected people may not even mean the additive E330 when they talk about "citric acid", but confuse it with the lemon juice substitute in plastic bottles, which is found in many households in the refrigerator.
 This is often a mixture of E330 and lemon juice concentrate (and therefore logically incompatible because of the lemon juice from real lemons).
-The contents of the vial can also get moldy before you have used it up, but this is difficult to see because you cannot see inside the vial.
+The contents of the bottle can also get mouldy before you have used it up, but this is difficult to see because you cannot see inside the bottle.